26th Jun 2024

 Need some last-minute supplies?
 Our Parts and Accessories department is open Monday-Friday 9-5:00 and is located at 6060 Nicolle Street in Ventura, California.

-Get Your Guest List Ready.
-The fourth of July is a great way to celebrate our nation's independence and is even better when we celebrate with family and friends.
-If you are a boat owner, you know your popularity increases in the summer, especially around the long holiday weekend.
-Next thing you know, your boat can be overloaded with people and gear turning a relaxing day on the water into a dangerous one.
-Make sure you stick to your boat's capacity and don't overload your boat with unnecessary supplies.
-We suggest getting those invites out early to ensure you know exactly who to expect on your boat and that you have enough safety gear for everyone!
+Get your guest list ready.
+The Fourth of July is a great way to celebrate our nation's independence, and it's even better when we celebrate with family and friends.
+If you own a boat, you know that your popularity increases in the summer, especially around the long holiday weekend.
+Before you know it, your boat can be overloaded with people and gear, turning a relaxing day on the water into a dangerous one.
+Stick to your boat's capacity and do not overload it with unnecessary supplies.
+We suggest sending out invites early to ensure you know who to expect on your boat and that you have enough safety gear for everyone!

 Bring out the toys.
-If you plan on spending a full day on the water, you can make the most of it by preparing for some fun on the water activities!
-Floating water mats, such as the Airhead Watermat Inflatable Dock, create a great alternative to bathing beachside in calmer waters.
-Make sure you have all the necessary dock lines and fenders, and check your mats connection regularly.
+If you plan to spend a whole day on the water, you can make the most of it by preparing for fun water activities!
+Floating water mats, like the Airhead Watermat Inflatable Dock, offer a great alternative to sunbathing on calmer waters near the shore.
+Make sure you have all the necessary dock lines and fenders, and regularly check that your mats are properly connected.

 Before the big show.
-If you plan on watching the fireworks from your boat, it is a good idea to plan ahead.
-A boater's needs at night vary significantly from the recreational day boater.
-You want to ensure your boat has all the necessary equipment and is functioning properly.
-Accidents can happen quickly, especially after a long day on the water when people are racing to return to shore after the fireworks show.
-Make sure all your navigation, running, and anchor lights are working properly before you launch.
-Fuel your boat up all the way before you hit the water, as many water fueling stations close once the sun has set.
-Consider bringing an additional fuel tank for emergencies.
-A working fire extinguisher can be a lifesaver to combat any sparks that may rain down onto your boat.
-Remember, communication is vital to a successful day on the water, so make sure those VHF radios, phones, and EPIRB transponders work!
-Consider carrying a portable cell phone battery charger as a backup.
+If you're planning to watch the fireworks from your boat, it's important to plan ahead.
+A boater's needs at night are quite different from those during the day.
+It's essential to ensure that your boat has all the necessary equipment and is functioning properly.
+Accidents can happen quickly, especially after a long day on the water, when everyone is rushing to return to shore after the fireworks show.
+Before you launch, make sure that all your navigation, running, and anchor lights are working properly.
+Fill up your boat's fuel tank completely before hitting the water, as many water fueling stations close after the sun sets.
+Consider bringing an extra fuel tank for emergencies.
+A working fire extinguisher can be a lifesaver to deal with any sparks that may fall onto your boat.
+Keep in mind that communication is crucial for a successful day on the water, so ensure that your VHF radios, phones, and EPIRB transponders are working.
+It's also a good idea to carry a portable cell phone battery charger as a backup.

 Raft-Up Tips for Large Boat Gatherings.
 There is nothing quite like rafting up to a group of festive boaters to celebrate.
 While large boat gatherings, often called flotillas, can be challenging even for the most seasoned boaters, there are plenty of things you can do to mitigate any risk.

-Boat Specialists will be closed Monday, July 4th, in observance of Independence Day.
+Boat Specialists will be closed Thursday July 4th, and Friday July 5th, in observance of Independence Day.

 Popular Tags